zachwaugh/pluck/README.md

 Pluck is an Objective-C OEmbed-ish library to support embedding images from URLs.
 This library isn't concerned with a particular standard, but whatever works including OEmbed, Open Graph, or if a service supports their own representation.
 It will fetch the data and return a standardized representation.

 Pluck is in early stages of development and the API may change until 1.0.
+This is currently geared toward the use case of display images from a service, but can be extended.

 ## Installation